CarlosMartinez-USDA/json-to-xml/ReadMe.md

 	- It is difficult to get the correct data from a string of text
 ------
 # ISSUE #2: random "station_id" acronym

+  - [X] Task Complete?
-Extraneous “station_id” acronym appearing just outside the last author name tag.
+  - Extraneous “station_id” acronym appearing just outside the last author name tag.
  -  Have not been able to determine it’s origin.
  -  See screenshot below
 <a href="https://ibb.co/BrZ0kQ5"><img src="https://i.ibb.co/fnpjJyz/random-station-id.png" alt="random-station-id" border="0"></a>